onyx-and-iris/gignore/README.md

 ## Custom Templates

 It's possible to add your own custom templates, simply create a directory in `internal/registry/templates`.
-You'll need to rebuild the project before you can load the new templates.
+You'll need to [reinstall](https://github.com/onyx-and-iris/gignore?tab=readme-ov-file#install) the project before you can load the new templates.

 Then pass the dir name as a flag, for example: